 - Make sure the graphs or images clarify or add something to your content.

 - Avoid using background images behind text.
 This makes text harder to read.
 However, where the image is even in tone, for example a blue sky, text can then be placed on the image.
-The key deciding factor is whether it is easy to read.
+The key deciding factor is whether it is appropriate for your readers.
 Ensure good contrast between the image and the text in this scenario.

 - Use images and graphs with clear edges and good colour contrast.